 When you see the word “coaching” you probably think of football or some other sport.
 However more and more people are turning to one-to-one coaching to help them meet their full potential whether at work or in their private lives.

 I start with the belief that all individuals have the ability to address and resolve their own issues if they approach them with the right mindset.
 However sometimes help is needed and this is where my coaching approach will help.
 My approach is underpinned with a set of tools and models that I use to work with individuals to support them to explore their goals, look at their current situation and identify the changes they need to make, develop action plans and learn from their actions.

 The first session is free as I want to make sure I am the right coach for you.
-Although I prefer face to face coaching as I think this is more effective, I am happy to conduct this first session by telephone.
+Although I prefer face to face coaching as I think this is more effective, I am happy to conduct this first session by telephone or Zoom.
 This will be an opportunity for me to find out a little about you, what you want from the coaching, and for me to tell you more about myself and my coaching approach.
 Also look under Costs for more information.